Become a FARR-Certified Recovery Residence

 -

-Read and sign the FARR Certification and Compliance Agreement.
+Read and sign the FARR Certification and Compliance Agreement

 -

-Acknowledge the NARR and FARR Codes of Ethics.
+Acknowledge the NARR Codes of Ethics

 3. Phone Interview